 Why do we need a Camera HW score?

 There are 1000 new phones on the market every year.
-Most of them will never have their cameras thouroughly tested and rated.
+Most of them will never have their cameras thoroughly tested and rated.
 Our camera hardware score has been created to accurately rate more mobile cameras, faster.
-Ubergizmo’s Camera HW score saves time for both experts and novices alike.
+Ubergizmo’s Uber HW Camera score saves time for both experts and novices alike.

 When experts look at a mobile camera system, they use their knowledge and experience to gauge how powerful (“good”) they expect it to be.
 Similarly, people evaluating a car might look at Horsepower or Torque, or check the BTUs for a gas burner or furnace.
 They could influence whether or not you consider a product.